player-red/law-school-notes/src/site/notes/Y1 T1 Society/READINGS/PRIMARY/SOC1.03 Deshpande, Contemporary India - A Sociological View.md

 - Explains his theory of [[Y1 T1 Society/CONCEPTS/Commonsense\|Commonsense]] and sociology.

 - Commonsense is acquired through years of social training, though it is perceived to be untaught/something that cannot be taught.
-- Everything is expected to know and follow these shared values, attitudes and habits.
+- Everyone is expected to know and follow these shared values, attitudes and habits.
 - It varies from society to society.
 - Pre-judice: it is part of our unconscious, and affects our conscious judgments before we make them.
 	- Our perceptions and beliefs are all affected by it.